This post covers the best things to do in Los Angeles in September, updated for 2025.

 Basketball

-For even more great games and matches to attend, please check this list of sporting events in Los Angeles during the month of September.
+For even more games and matches in November, please check this list of sporting events in Los Angeles.

 4. Enjoy a Theatrical Production